WhySooooFurious/Ultimate-Sideloading-Guide/wsf-app-guides/faq.md

 Q - Will services such as AltStore, Sideloadly and Sidestore affect this guide at all?

 A - No, Those listed services use developer signing instead of Enterprise signing so they are fine to use alongside!
-Although you'll need to setup SideStore's WireGuard with the guide here [
+Although you'll need to setup SideStore's WireGuard with the VPN guide over in Miscellaneous Guides

 ---